 4. The declaration of conformity shall be issued by the competent authority issuing the ATP certificate of compliance.
 The Competent authority shall mark the declaration as appropriate.
 The declaration of conformity shall be appended to the ATP certificate and carried in the vehicle during carriage.

 Note 1: In principle the declaration shall be drafted by the Competent Authority issuing the ATP certificate.
-However, in some contracting parties the drafting of the declaration is expected to be performed by the technical service inspecting the equipment.
+However, in some contracting parties, the drafting of the declaration is expected to be performed by the technical service inspecting the equipment.

 Note 2: The original declaration remains valid unless the configuration of the equipment is changed.
 In case of transfer of the equipment to another contracting party the Competent authority may decide either to retain the original declaration or issue a new declaration based on the original one.